Beechem History, Family Crest & Coats of Arms

 Linslade in Buckinghamshire has a long-time association with the family.
-"This place in the reign of Henry III. belonged to William de Beauchamp, to whom, in 1251, that monarch granted the privilege of a market on Thursday, and a fair on Lady-day to continue for eight days."
+"This place in the reign of Henry III. belonged to William de Beauchamp [(d.
+1260)], to whom, in 1251, that monarch granted the privilege of a market on Thursday, and a fair on Lady-day to continue for eight days."

 Roothing-Beauchamp, a parish, in the union and hundred of Ongar, S. division of the county of Essex " takes the affix to its name from William Beauchamp, proprietor of the manor in 1262."

 Another branch was found at early times in the parish of Shrawley in Worcestershire.
 "This place belonged to Ralph de Todeni, who was standardbearer to William at the battle of Hastings, and whose family held the lands till the time of Edward II., when they passed to the family of Guy Beauchamp, Earl of Warwick."

 Also in Worcestershire, a branch of the family was found at Bengeworth.
 "The manor [of Bengeworth] anciently belonged to the Beauchamp family, whose baronial castle, situated near the bridge, was in the twelfth century destroyed by William d'Anville, abbot of Evesham, in retaliation for depredations committed by the owner on his monastery."

 Early History of the Beechem family

-Another 139 words (10 lines of text) covering the years 1369, 1338, 1401, 1343, 1411, 1392, 1445, 1592 and 1655 are included under the topic Early Beechem History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Beechem research.
+Another 69 words (5 lines of text) covering the years 1369, 1338, 1401, 1343, 1411, 1392, 1445, 1592 and 1655 are included under the topic Early Beechem History in all our PDF Extended History products and printed products wherever possible.

 Beechem Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, Anglo-Norman surnames like Beechem are characterized by many spelling variations.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name Beechem include Beauchamp, Beauchamps, Beacham, Beecham and others.

 Early Notables of the Beechem family (pre 1700)

-Another 77 words (6 lines of text) are included under the topic Early Beechem Notables in all our PDF Extended History products and printed products wherever possible.
+Another 64 words (5 lines of text) are included under the topic Early Beechem Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Beechem family